 As is so often the case in life, you don’t choose metal music, metal chooses you.
 For many of us, it’s wired in our DNA, lying dormant in us since birth, just waiting for the switch to be flipped.

-Pantera were arriving at a crossroads – would they smooth over their rough edges, play nice, and create music that was more palatable to the masses or would they double down on the aggression and harsh tones that had become their calling card?
+Pantera was arriving at a crossroads – would they smooth over their rough edges, play nice, and create music that was more palatable to the masses, or would they double down on the aggression and harsh tones that had become their calling card?

 Opener “Strength Beyond Strength” answers all the cynics with an uppercut of such vicious intent that we felt silly for ever harboring any doubts about the band’s commitment to metal.
 Pummeling and relentless, it was PANTERA‘s preëmptive strike against any potential backlash, the band crushing any dissension under their boots with an overwhelming show of force.